-When deciding a Medicare supplement, there are 3 important factors to consider.
-These are rating of the company, how long they’ve been selling Medicare supplements, and average rate increase history.
+When deciding on a Medicare Supplement, there are 3 important factors to consider.
+These are the rating of the company, how long they’ve been selling Medicare supplements, and the average rate increase history.
 Premium of the plan is actually one of the least important factors as premiums can change rapidly over time.
 Below, we outline the details of each important facet.

 Rating of the Company

-Medicare supplement companies are rated by 2 rating agencies which are A.M.
-Best and Standard & Poor’s (S&P) and are given letter grades A through F. These letters do not describe the company as a whole including, claims loss ratio, customer service, and overall stability.
+Medicare Supplement Companies are rated by 2 rating agencies which are A.M.
+Best and Standard & Poor’s (S&P) and are given letter grades A through F. These letters describe the company as a whole including, claims loss ratio, customer service, and overall stability.
 We always recommend going with A+ rated companies when at all possible and would never go below an A- rating.

 Many people confuse the year in which a company was established with how long they’ve been selling Medicare supplements in a particular area.
 These are 2 completely different things.
-Many companies have been established in the early-mid 1900s, yet may have only been selling supplements in a particular area for 2 years (Or selling a particular plan for even less!).
+Many companies were established in the early-mid 1900s yet may have only been selling supplements in a particular area for 2 years (Or selling a particular plan for even less!).
 We never recommend going with a company that’s been in an area for under 5 years.
-We feel this is a comfortable amount of time for the company to get a good sample size and see how their claims loss ratio affects future premiums and allow those premiums to stabilize.
+We feel this is a comfortable amount of time for the company to get a good sample size and see how their claims loss ratio affects future premiums and allows those premiums to stabilize.

 Many companies will come in with low premiums to undercut the competition.
 Going with these new companies puts you in a guinea pig situation.
-It might work out, it might not.
-Why take risk?
+It might work out, but it might not.
+Why take the risk?
 We also find that newer companies have a policy fee associated with new enrollees.
-This should be an immediate red flag the company is “buffering” their claims loss ratio and should be avoided.
+This should be an immediate red flag as the company is “buffering” its claims loss ratio and should be avoided.

 Average Rate Increase History